Meera Syal: Awards and recognition

 Syal won the National Student Drama Award for performing in One of Us which was written by Jacqueline Shapiro while at university.
 She won the Betty Trask Award for her first book Anita and Me and the Media Personality of the Year award at the Commission for Racial Equality's annual Race in the Media awards in 2000.
 She was given the Nazia Hassan Foundation award in 2003.

 In 2011–12, Syal was appointed visiting professor of contemporary theatre at St Catherine's College, Oxford.
 She has an honorary degree from SOAS, University of London and from the University of Roehampton.

+She was appointed Member of the Order of the British Empire (MBE) in the 1997 New Year Honours and Commander of the Order of the British Empire (CBE) in the 2015 New Year Honours for services to drama and literature.
 She received her CBE insignia from the Prince of Wales on 6 May 2015 at Buckingham Palace.

 In 2017, Syal was elected a Fellow of the Royal Society of Literature.

 In May 2023, she received the BAFTA Fellowship, regarded as the highest accolade of the British Academy Television Awards.

+She was appointed Dame Commander of the Order of the British Empire (DBE) in the 2026 New Year Honours for services to literature, drama and charity.